franciscocruzr/rtos-fun/README.md

 - Python 3 (any version)
 - Git (obviously)
 - STM32F446RE-NUCLEO board
+- STM32 ST-LINK utility
+Make sure that each of these requirements is in your environment path.

 If you want to join the fun and contribute to the project contact franciscocruzr00@gmail.com.